Your trip to Vista Verde is coming up soon!

 Happy Hour with the Horses is a very special opportunity to observe the horses in their natural setting while moseying through the lush pastures.
 Meet the wranglers at the Lodge for this event.

-Monday morning, the riding program begins in earnest with the Orientation right after breakfast.
+The riding program begins in earnest with the Orientation ride either the first morning or afternoon.
 This is a very important time, as we will go over how we do things on the trail and how our horses are trained.
-If you want to ride at all, you must attend the Orientation, and please pay attention because there are many important specifics that will be covered just this once.
-Safety is our main concern, so our first ride allows riders and horses to get to know each other through fun games on the trail and lots of personalized instruction.
+If you want to ride at all, you must attend one of the Orientation rides.
+Safety is our main concern, so our first ride allows riders and horses to get to know each other through ground work and practicing skills on the trail with lots of personalized instruction.
+You may also spend some time in the arena following the short ride to dive deeper into some of the skills and get to know your horse better with a wrangler giving instruction.
 This also allows the wranglers to evaluate your experience and expectations so we can better tailor our trail rides.
 For more timid riders, we can stay closer to the barn and take it a bit slower.

 Speaking of expectations, just as you have expectations for us to provide you with a wonderful riding experience on your vacation, we have expectations for you that must be met in order for us to do that.